Inflation hits record of 5% in 19 countries using the euro - KTVZ

 Inflation hits record of 5% in 19 countries using the euro

-LONDON (AP) — Consumer prices in the 19 countries that use the euro currency hit a record high of 5% in December compared with a year earlier.
-The rise was led by a surge in energy prices, according numbers released Friday by the European Union’s statistical office.
-Inflation is now at the highest level in the eurozone since recordkeeping began in 1997 and broke a record set in November.
-Soaring prices are compounding problems for European Central Bank policymakers who have been keeping interest rates at ultra low levels to stimulate the economy amid the global pandemic.
+LONDON (AP) — Consumer prices in the 19 countries that use the euro currency have soared at a record rate, led by a surge in food and energy costs.
+The European Union’s statistical office released numbers Friday showing inflation rose to 5% in December compared with a year earlier.
+That’s the highest level in the eurozone since recordkeeping began in 1997, breaking the record of 4.9% only just set in November.
+Soaring prices are compounding problems for European Central Bank policymakers who have been keeping interest rates at ultra-low levels to stimulate the economy as it recovers from the coronavirus pandemic.